corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 ## Receiving (can use parameterised tests to assert the same behaviour for sendAndReceive)

 - (Receive) Receiving an out-of-order message does not resume the flow and sends a session ack ✅
-- (Receive) Receiving a non-session-data event does not resume the flow and resends any unacknowledged events ✅
+- (Receive) Receiving a non-session-data event does not resume the flow and resends any unacknowledged events ✅ (Still requires the resends to be asserted)
 - (Receive) Receiving all session data events for closing sessions resumes the flow and sends a session ack (not fully implemented)
 - (Receive) Receiving a session data event for an unrelated session does not resume the flow and sends a session ack ✅
 - (Receive) Receiving a session close event for an unrelated session does not resume the flow and sends a session ack ✅ (can be parameterised with the test above?)